 I also took several sets of laminated number and colour cards to a number of the (Trusts) schools which they all seemed delighted with.

 I will be going to The Gambia again in February (2019), this will be my third visit.
 Each time I've been in February/March for a 5 or 6 week stay with Steve & Hilary (Lawther).
 I would definitely recommend anyone to go, it is so interesting and rewarding to see the children's smiles after they've achieved something new.

-We'll soon have an update from Emily Blanchard about how her school, Ferney Lee Primary School in Todmorden, got involved with the Trust and made a huge donation of school resources that would otherwise have been scrapped.
+We have received this lovely update from Emily Blanchard about how her school, Ferney Lee Primary School in Todmorden, got involved with the Trust and made such a valuable donation of school resources that would otherwise have been scrapped.